-Lindenwood University’s Black Student Union will host a ceremony in observance of Martin Luther King, Jr., Day at 12:30 p.m. on Monday, Jan.
-18, in the third floor atrium of the Spellmann Campus Center.
-The event is free and open to all members of the community.
+Lindenwood University’s Black Student Union will present “The Life and Legacy of Dr. Martin Luther King, Jr.” at 3 p.m. on Monday, Jan.
+17, in the Emerson Black Box Theatre of the J. Scheidegger Center for the Arts.
+The event is free and open to the public.

 Lindenwood University will host its second annual Go Red for Women night during the women’s and men’s basketball games against Avila University at 5:30 and 7:30 p.m. on Monday, Feb.
 14, at the Hyland Performance Arena.
 The games are co-sponsored by the American Heart Association and are part of the campaign to raise awareness about heart disease in women.